 These experiences are arranged so that the seminarian can appreciate first the natural development of life, through assisting with religion classes in parish schools and/or visiting residents in skilled care and assisted living facilities.
-Then, as he grows in maturity, he progresses in an awareness of the more complicated life issues and the challenges they present, through working with peers on the university campus, with victims of physical and sexual abuse, with public safety personnel and the incarcerated, and with those suffering with chronic illness of body and/or mind.
+Then, as he grows in maturity, he progresses in an awareness of the more complicated life issues and the challenges they present, through working with peers on the university campus, with victims of physical and sexual abuse.
 In addition to these ongoing assignments, there are also special weekends dedicated to service to specific groups in the general population: the Hispanic communities, the homeless, and those in the low income areas of our cities.
 These social contacts generally include prayer and liturgical celebrations with such groups.